anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 # Application-Layer Protocol Negotiation (ALPN) IDs

-{{-svcb}} defines the "alpn" key, which is used to identify the protocol suite of a service binding using its Application-Layer Protocol Negotiation (ALPN) ID {{-alpn}}.
+{{-svcb}} defines the "alpn" key, which is used to identify the  service binding to a protocol suite using its Application-Layer Protocol Negotiation (ALPN) ID {{-alpn}}.
 For CoAP over TLS an ALPN ID was defined in {{-coap-tcp}}.
-As using the same ALPN ID for different transport layers is not recommended, an ALPN for CoAP over DTLS has also been registered in {{iana}}.
+As it is not advisable to re-use the same ALPN ID for a different transport layer, an ALPN for CoAP over DTLS is also registered in {{iana}}.
 To discover CoAP services that secure their messages with TLS or DTLS, these ALPN IDs can be used in the same manner as for any other service secured with transport layer security, as described in {{-svcb}}.